Jack the Ripper's last victim. Who was Jack the Ripper? The secret is revealed. Versions and theories

 Photo: davidhiggerson.wordpress.com

-In 1888, the poorer parts of London were like a powder keg: the dominance of immigrants, rampant drunkenness, poverty, unemployment, prostitution and constant outbreaks of viral diseases.
-The dissatisfaction of the inhabitants of these godforsaken quarters became so obvious that the inhabitants of rich areas were afraid to show themselves here.
-The lack of jobs has become one of the reasons for the huge number of prostitutes on the streets of the city: in a year, the police counted 62 brothels, and these are only those that were found.
+In 1888, the poor areas of London resembled a powder keg: the dominance of immigrants, rampant drunkenness, poverty, unemployment, prostitution and constant outbreaks of viral diseases.
+The dissatisfaction of the inhabitants of these godforsaken neighborhoods became so obvious that residents of wealthy areas were afraid to show themselves here.
+The lack of jobs was one of the reasons for the huge number of prostitutes on the streets of the city: during the year the police counted 62 brothels, and these are only those that were discovered.

 Photo: shutterstock

-Of course, such an environment could not give rise to anything but cruelty and immorality.
-In the autumn of 1888, London shuddered from hitherto unseen crimes: serial maniac he did not just kill prostitutes, but did it with particular sophistication, removing internal organs from his victims. famous nickname the killer received thanks to one of the letters to reporters, in which he allegedly confesses to his deed and signs: "Jack the Ripper."
+Of course, such a situation could not give rise to anything but cruelty and immorality.
+In the autumn of 1888, London was shaken by unprecedented crimes: serial maniac not only killed prostitutes, but did it with particular sophistication, removing internal organs from his victims.
+Famous nickname the killer received thanks to one of the letters to reporters, in which he allegedly confesses to his crime and signs: “Jack the Ripper.”
 However, researchers call this message a fake, of which there were many at that time.

-Different versions attribute from 5 to 15 victims to Jack the Ripper, but most experts believe that there were five of them: everyone was engaged in prostitution, everyone had their throats cut, and three had their internal organs removed.
-Today they are called "the five canonical victims" of Jack the Ripper.
-Some researchers add a sixth woman to this list, whose murder, most likely, was also the work of a maniac.
+Different versions attribute from 5 to 15 victims to Jack the Ripper, but most experts believe that there were five of them: all were involved in prostitution, all had their throats cut, and three had their internal organs removed.
+Today they are called the “five canonical victims” of Jack the Ripper.
+Some researchers add a sixth woman to this list, whose murder was most likely also the work of a maniac.

 Photo: thinkingsidewayspodcast.com